 - Restart your iPhone and run Electra again.

-Note that FluidEnabler is only compatible with iPhones running an iOS version newer than iOS 10.3.3.
-If you are on an iPhone running a jailbreak on iOS 11 or 12, then this is a tweak worth checking out.
+FluidEnabler is only compatible with iPhones running an iOS version newer than iOS 10.3.3.
+If you are on an iPhone running a jailbreak on iOS 11 or 12, this is a tweak worth checking out.
 Its functionality and fluidity is something truly worth checking out by downloading and installing it, hopefully using the steps outlined in this guide.